Communication- the human connection- is the key to personal and career success. -Paul J. Meyer

 Your lender's number-one role during these discussions is to give you honest, timely feedback.
 They should ask probing questions to better understand your situation and provide solutions.
 If your operation is truly in a tough spot, you should expect them to give you the feedback you need, not necessarily the feedback you want to hear.

-However, this doesn't mean that working with your lender just means hearing no. Constructive feedback also means working with you to lay out a plan that will help you meet your goals.
-Depending on the situation, that could mean a one-year plan or potentially even a five-year plan.
+However, this doesn't mean that working with your lender only means hearing no. Constructive feedback also means working with you to lay out a plan that will help you meet your goals.
+Depending on the situation, this could mean a one-year plan or potentially a five-year plan.

-At the end of discussions with your lender, they shouldn't feel like just your loan officer; they should feel like your advisor.
+At the end of discussions with your lender, you shouldn't feel like they are only your loan officer; they should feel like your advisor.

 4. Be proactive.
 Be proactive.
 Be proactive.

-Some things that go wrong on a farm are unpredictable, like weather impacts or unforeseen market shifts.
+Farming obstacles are unpredictable.
+Weather.
+Unseen market shifts.
 However, there are many potential problems that display warning signs beforehand.
-For example, if you need to wait to haul your grain in to get the best price, you will generally know well before you make a late payment on your operating loan.
+If you need to wait to haul grain in to get the best price, you will generally know well before you make a late payment on your operating loan.

-It's a good idea to loop your lender in as early as possible so your operation can have more options on the table.
-Many times, farmers reach out when things have escalated, which means what your lender can do to help is far more limited.
+It's a good idea to loop your lender in as early as possible so your operation can have more options for solutions.
+Many times, farmers reach out when things have escalated.
+Our job as a lender to assist is far more limited.
 If you notice something that may become an issue, raise your hand sooner rather than later.
 It is better to have a plan in place and not need it than to need a plan that was never discussed.

 5. Share good news too